UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 Considering that on-chain mechanisms for cross-chain transfers (such as Polkadot XCM) could be limited in bandwidth, we can't send the potentially giant metadata blob via them.
 Hence we need to transfer the metadata blob off-chain.
 However, we can still transfer some small-sized data on-chain to verify the authenticity of data provided off-chain.
 So, we should first transfer the *cross-chain NFT id* and data that compactly represent the NFT's metadata (the metadata hash) and only then transfer the metadata blob off-chain.

-The *originating chain* should transfer *cross-chain NFT id* the hash representing the authentic metadata blob to the *destination non-reserve chain* via the cross-chain transfer mechanism such as Polkadot XCM.
+The *originating chain* should transfer the *cross-chain NFT id* and the hash representing the authentic metadata blob to the *destination non-reserve chain* via the cross-chain transfer mechanism such as Polkadot XCM.

 Then, the destination chain should verify the data provided off-chain: compute the hash of the data and compare it to the metadata hash received from the *originating chain*.